Pekwerike/what3words/README.md

 ## Sample app:

-If you want to check different ways to use this library please look at the **sample** app in this repo for examples of how to use the **W3WAutoSuggestText component**.
+If you want to check different ways to use this library please look at the **sample** app in this repository for examples of how to use the **What3WordsEditText component**.

 ## Open Source Libraries
-- what3words android wrapper
+- [what3words android wrapper](https://github.com/what3words/w3w-android-wrapper) - An Android library to use the what3words v3 API.
-- Mockito
+- [Mockito](https://site.mockito.org) - Mockito is a mocking framework that tastes really good.
+It lets you write beautiful tests with a clean & simple API.
+Mockito doesn’t give you hangover because the tests are very readable and they produce clean verification errors.
-- JUnit
+- [JUnit](https://junit.org/junit5/) - JUnit is a simple framework to write repeatable tests.
+It is an instance of the xUnit architecture for unit testing frameworks.
-- Expresso
+- [Expresso](https://developer.android.com/training/testing/espresso) - Espresso is a testing framework for Android to make it easy to write reliable user interface tests.
-- Kotlin coroutines extension
+- [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) - A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.